Monitoring the implementation of recommendations

 The Department of Jobs, Precincts and Regions is partnering with the Australian Government to strengthen telecommunications for isolated communities in bushfire and disaster-prone areas, with plans for over 300 NBN satellite backup sites statewide.
 During its pilot phase, 29 satellite backup sites were identified across East Gippsland, Wellington, Alpine, and Towong shires.

-If you are interested in government’s implementation plans arising from the Inquiry, you can find them at vic.gov.au/igem-inquiry-review-implementation-plans
+If you are interested in government’s implementation plans arising from the Inquiry, you can find them at vic.gov.au/igem-inquiry-review-implementation-plans (External link)